uditalias/swamp/README.md

 Type: `Object` Default: `{ out: 'SERVICE_NAME/out.log', err: 'SERVICE_NAME/err.log' }`

 Configure the service logs for out and error logs.
-The default log files will be located where the `Swampfile.js` is located, under the `SERVICE_NAME` folder
+The default log files will be located where the `Swampfile.js` is located, under the `SERVICE_NAME` folder.
+You are able to config log files rotation by size, the default file size for log rotation is `1M`.

+Here are some [log rotation configurations and examples](#log-rotation-configurations) and examples.

 Fully configured service example:
 ```json